scli-James/youtube-summarizer/README.md

 1. Currently using an open-source [chatgpt](https://github.com/transitive-bullshit/chatgpt-api) library to interact with openai
 2. Also check out open-ai's official [documentation](https://platform.openai.com/docs/api-reference/introduction) for help.
 3. See how to change completionParameters at open-ai's [playground](https://platform.openai.com/playground?mode=chat)
+4. ChatGPT is able to reference up to 3000words/4000tokens from the current conversation, according to [Raf](https://help.openai.com/en/articles/6787051-does-chatgpt-remember-what-happened-earlier-in-the-conversation)
+5. Any single message sent to ChatGPT is capped at 6144characters, according to testing.

 ## Workflow